fin-cli/handbook/commands/help.md

-# wp help
+# fin help

-Gets help on WP-CLI, or on a specific command.
+Gets help on FIN-CLI, or on a specific command.

 ### OPTIONS